 1 - *Complete a Diploma Application and turn it in at the Registration office on Mount Vernon Campus, South Whidbey Center and San Juan Center.
 Turn in your form at the Student Services office at Whidbey Island Campus.

 - Diploma Application Deadline: It is recommended that students apply two quarters prior to the expected quarter of graduation.
-If you plan to attend this year's commencement ceremonies and receive recognition in the commencement program and be considered for academic awards the deadline is the first Thurday in April, April 3, 2014.
+If you plan to attend this year's commencement ceremonies and receive recognition in the commencement program and be considered for academic awards the deadline is the second Thurday in April, April 9, 2015.

 - Fee: Application for your initial graduation and commencement is free.
 If you are applying for duplicate copies, you will need to pay a $10.00 fee for each duplicate degree and/or certificate(s).
 Turn in your form at Cashier office if you are applying for duplicate copies.